top of page

 As our world and the global cannabis industry evolve, there is a need for a tailored approach that addresses sector-specific challenges while promoting best practices.

-Augur offers ESG rating and advisory services specifically dedicated to the cannabis and hemp sector
+Augur offers ESG rating and advisory services specifically dedicated to the cannabis and hemp sector.

-Augur's expertise translates into a proprietary method of assessing the value and risk of a business through a comprehensive ESG model specific to the cannabis industries
+Augur's expertise translates into a proprietary method of assessing the value and risk of a business through a comprehensive ESG model specific to the cannabis industries.

-Our goal is to create sustainability-based opportunities to help cannabis companies navigate this transition
+We aim to create sustainability-based opportunities to help cannabis companies navigate this transition

 drop-1759703_edited.jpg